-Since early this spring I have been working on a new book project–the Story of Paul.
+Since early this year I have been working on a new book project–the Story of Paul.
 Like my book, The Story of Jesus, this book will begin with a study of Paul’s life as revealed in the Book of Acts and his Epistles.
 The second part of the book will focus on Paul’s teachings about a variety of subjects.
-Here is a brief section on what Paul said about the poor.
+Today I finished the second section of the book.
+With our COVID 19 virus concerns for social distancing, I thought it would be interesting to discover what Paul said about the holy kiss.

 The Story of Jesus: Past, Present and Future

 Most books on the life of Jesus begin with His birth.
 This book begins with a flash back to the past to see what Jesus was doing before He was born in Bethlehem.
 After looking at ten key Old Testament texts, we turn to the Gospels to tell the story of Jesus life on earth.
 This is followed by an encouraging study of what Jesus is doing now for us in heaven.
 The forth section of the book presents what Jesus will do in the future according to biblical prophecy.

 The book is available on Amazon for $9.95 in paperback or $4.95 as a Kindle edition.
 And if you purchase the paperback, you can have the Kindle edition for just 99 cents.